Education · shoulder

 After the operation

-You will wake up in the recovery ward with a nurse watching over you.
-Your surgeon will manage your pain using a plan that avoids strong opioids when possible.
-You will go home with a sling, dressings, and possibly a brace.
+You will wake up in the recovery ward with your arm in a simple sling for comfort.
 Most patients stay one night in hospital after this operation, though some are able to go home the same day.
-This surgery uses an arthroscopic (keyhole) approach with two or three small incisions and a small camera inside the joint.
 You must have someone stay with you for the first 24 hours.
-Do not drive for at least SIX WEEKS after any shoulder operation, regardless of which arm was operated on.
-Patients in a sling must NOT drive.
-See Driving after upper-limb surgery for details.
+We manage pain using a plan that avoids strong opioids where possible.
+Keep your dressings clean and dry.
+You can remove the sling for gentle washing and exercises.
+Do not drive for at least six weeks after any shoulder operation, regardless of which arm was operated on.
+You must not drive while wearing a sling.
+Your surgeon will clear you to drive at your six-week review.
+See Driving after upper-limb surgery.

 Recovery